hbk4mask/hbk4mask.github.io/_posts/2020-05-16-Lockdown-Benefits-Amid-Coronavirus.md

 ---
-title: "Why forced Work From Home is the best thing that happened due to Coronavirus."
+title: "Why forced Work From Home in lockdown is the best thing happened"
 layout: single
 classes: wide
 font: serif